How do I write a work description?

 It’s up to departmental managers to determine how broad their generic work descriptions should be within their own organizational context.
 On a government-wide basis, some generic descriptions are now available and others are being developed.

-Consult Guidelines on work-description writing for more detailed information.
+Consult the Directive on Classification for more detailed information.

 - Date modified: